Board of Directors

 Membership and Dues

 When setting up the Bylaws that CAPA is required to have, it was decided to move beyond the voluntary donation process that had been used by the local players in earlier times.
-At the first annual meeting in April, 2019, CAPA established an annual dues paying membership of $10.
-Menbership is open to all members of the community that are interested in promoting the sport of pickleball.
+At the first annual meeting in April, 2019, CAPA established an annual membership supported by dues.
+In 2024 dues will be $20.
+Membership is open to all members of the community that are interested in promoting the sport of pickleball.
 Member dues are used to make improvements to the indoor and outdoor facilities we play at; purchase portable nets, beginner paddles and balls; provide windscreens, information kiosks, and benches at Central Green Park and other activities supporting pickleball in the county.
 In addition, we contract with the City and the Army National Guard to reserve the use of Central Green Park and the Armed Forces center for open pickleball play.

 Before there was CAPA